madewithmu/madewithmu.github.io/_posts/2018-07-16-release_candidate-1.markdown

 * Portuguese, by [Tiago Montes](https://twitter.com/setnomt).

-I would love to include **more** translations in the final release, especially if they're one of the following:
+I would love to include **more** translations in the final release, especially if they're one of the following languages:

 * Arabic
 * German